LykosAI/comfy-plasma/README.md

+Fork of [comfy-plasma by Jordach](https://github.com/Jordach/comfy-plasma/).
+Added sampler progress preview & updated node names to not conflict with the original.

 # comfy-plasma
 A simple plasma noise generator for ComfyUI.
 Other noise generators may appear over time.

 # Usage:
 ## Plasma Noise: